gamescomputersplay/wordle/README.md

 This is a different approach to solving this problem.
 We try to find the most efficient way to break down the answers space by guesses.
 We do it by building a tree, where nodes are guesses and branches – remaining possible answers.

 We choose X best candidates for each node and after calculating the branch, keep the most one resulting in fewer guesses.
-The best result is achieved with varying branching factors (from 3 for the root, then 5, 10, 20 for smaller and smaller branches, see lines 87-94).
+The best result is achieved with varying branching factors (see lines 87-94).
+"Salet" is the third option in the root node, there is on option to override and set it oon the beginning for max fast generation.
+In this case program runs under an hour on a fast PC.

 Result for this one is a 100% winning rate.
 Best average game length is 3.421 (same as 3b1b got in his video)